Improving Exoplanet Detection Power: Multivariate Gaussian Process Models for Stellar Activity: Application of model selection procedure

 \subsection{Comparison to Rajpaul et al. (2015a)}

-The poor performance of the preliminary model seen in Figure \ref{fig:rajpaul_power_tau7} is not particularly surprising because the model was originally designed by \citetalias{rajpaul2015gaussian} to capture the evolution of the apparent RV, normalized flux (or $\logrhk$), and $\bis$, rather than the evolution of our stellar activity indicators.
+That the preliminary model performs poorly compared to the AIC-1 model (see Figure \ref{fig:rajpaul_power_tau7}) is unsurprising because the model was originally designed by \citetalias{rajpaul2015gaussian} to capture the evolution of the RV corruption, normalized flux (or $\logrhk$), and $\bis$, rather than the evolution of our indicators.
 Therefore, we repeat our detection power analysis for the \citetalias{rajpaul2015gaussian} model, but using the \citetalias{rajpaul2015gaussian} activity indicators in order to compare their utility for planet detection to that of our PCA based activity indicators.
-Both normalized flux and BIS are provided in SOAP 2.0 output.
-To mimic exoplanet RV observations, we must add noise at scales representative of RV data.
-For normalized flux, we compute the noise levels directly using the Poisson uncertainties for the wavelength level flux measurements.
-For BIS, we assume a constant standard deviation of 0.038 m/s, where the specific value is motivated by scaling actual BIS error measurements in \citet{dumusque2012earth} to account for the increased spectral resolution and SNR of our input data.
+Both normalized flux and BIS were computed {\edits during the SOAP 2.0 runs used to create the $Y_A$ datasets, and we add noise consistent with that of the $Y_A$ datasets}. {\edits Specifically, for} normalized flux we computed the noise levels based on a Poisson model for variations in the number of photons detected.
+For BIS, we assumed a constant standard deviation of 0.0198 m/s, where the specific value was motivated by scaling actual BIS error measurements in \citet{dumusque2012earth} to account for the increased spectral resolution and SNR of our input data.